| |

 Press Kit / Affiliates

-For book art, author pictures, or affiliate links, visit the Affiliate Resource page.
+For book art, author pictures, or affiliate links, visit the Media Resource page.

 Managing Your IT Infrastructure In The Age Of Complexity